ericholscher/django-testing-docs/basic_doctests.rst

 So now we have a test suite that is worthless, but you know how to use doc tests.
-If you didn't notice, the doctest format is simply the output of your default python shell, so when you are testing your code on the command line and it works, you can simple copy and paste it into your tests.
+If you didn't notice, the doctest format is simply the output of your default Python shell, so when you are testing your code on the command line and it works, you can simple copy and paste it into your tests.
 This makes writing doc tests almost trivial.
 Note however, that they are somewhat fragile, and shouldn't be used for everything.
 In the next segment, we will